hackistic/important-tulip/content/pages/about.md

 ---
 title: About Me
-subtitle: I Am A Certified Ethical Hacker
+subtitle: 'I Am A Certified Ethical Hacker '
 img_path: images/about.jpg
 img_alt: Portrait of a man with beard and mustache
 seo: